Upper School Courses

 This is a combination Science/Social Science course.
 This course requires concurrent enrollment in both the science and the social science sections of this one quarter course.

-This course covers the early American republic after the Revolutionary War.
+This course covers the early American Republic after the Revolutionary War.
 Learners will learn how young America creates their government and why they decide to expand west.
-This course also covers science content on human Impact.
-Learners will lear how early Americans used natural resources and their impact on the environment.
+This course also studies the science of human impact on land.
+Learners will study how early Americans used natural resources and their impact on the environment.

 Land of the Free, Home of the Brave will explore the following questions: